• Skip to primary navigation

 Cooling - allow crackers to cool on a wire rack or keep it on the same tray for 10 minutes.
 Crackers should be hard and crunchy.

-Storage - use an air-tight container to store these gluten-free crackers in the pantry.
+Storage - use an air-tight container to store these gluten-free crackers in the pantry for up to 5 days.
 Ensure there is no dampness.

 Nutrition